Extractive contest design: Conclusion

+Table \ref{tab:extractive_or_strictly_extractive_csfs} summarizes the results of this paper, where $\phi^{\mathrm{E}}$ is a formula meaning that $f$ is extractive for $v$, and $\phi^{\mathrm{SE}}$ is a formula meaning that $f$ is strictly extractive for $v$.
+Whether the values are common or private is represented by whether the domain of the values is $\hat V$ or $V$.
+Whether the values are observable or unobservable is represented by whether the order of the quantifiers is $\rnd{\forall v} \rnd{\exists f}$ or $\rnd{\exists f} \rnd{\forall v}$.
+In the common-value case, regardless of the observability, there exist extractive and strictly extractive CSFs.
+In the observable-private-value case, there exists an extractive CSF, but there does not always exist a strictly extractive CSF.
+In the unobservable-private-value case, there exists neither extractive nor strictly extractive CSF.
+In the common-value case, we also present a class of extractive CSFs that can be used to control the number of active contestants.

-In the unobservable-value case, unless a common value is assumed, there does not exist extractive CSF.
-In such case, it is necessary to derive CSFs that maximize the expectation of the aggregate effort under some belief on value tuples.
-For example, this problem is formalized as
+In the unobservable-private-value case, there exists no extractive CSF.
+In such a case, it is necessary to derive CSFs that maximize the expectation of the aggregate effort under some belief on value tuples.
+For example, this problem is formalized as follows:

 where $P$ is a cumulative distribution function on $V$ (the designer's belief on value tuples).
-This problem remains for future research.